 He was recalled to earth rudely by a pained expression on the boy's face.
 'What do you think of my singing?' he inquired, stopping in the middle of a note; and then, after he had waited some little while and received no answer, 'What do you think of my singing?' he repeated, imperiously.
 'I do not like it,' faltered Jean-Marie.

 'Oh, come!' cried the Doctor.
 'Possibly you are a performer yourself?'
 'I sing better than that,' replied the boy.

+The December than that, replied the boy.

 The Doctor eyed him for some seconds in stupefaction.
 He was aware that he was angry, and blushed for himself in consequence, which made him angrier.
-'If this is how you address your master!' he said at last, with a shrug and a flourish of his arms.
+If this is how you address your master!' he said at last, with a shrug and a flourish of his arms.

 'I do not speak to him at all,' returned the boy.
 'I do not like him.'
 'Then you like me?' snapped Doctor Desprez, with unusual eagerness.
 'I do not know,' answered Jean-Marie.

-The Doctor rose.
+The Destantage 'I shall wish you as The Doctor rose.
 'I shall wish you a good morning,' he said.
 'You are too much for me.
 Perhaps you have blood in your veins, perhaps celestial ichor, or perhaps you circulate nothing more gross than respirable air; but of one thing I am inexpugnably assured: - that you are no human being.
 No, boy' - shaking his stick at him - 'you are not a human being.
 Write, write it in your memory - "I am not a human being - I have no pretension to be a human being - I am a dive, a dream, an angel, an acrostic, an illusion - what you please, but not a human being."
 And so accept my humble salutations and farewell!'
+And with that the Doctor made off along the street in some